ourworldventures/info_ourworld/src/ventures/threefold_cloud.md

 ## What: ThreeFold Cloud's Offerings

-ThreeFold Cloud presents a unique portfolio of products, leveraging the decentralized and autonomous ThreeFold Grid.
-The offerings are tailored to meet the growing demands for secure, scalable, and easy-to-use cloud solutions in various sectors, including AI and digital services.
+ThreeFold Cloud is building a unique set of products on the decentralized and autonomous ThreeFold Grid to meet the growing demands for secure, scalable, and easy-to-use cloud solutions in various sectors, including AI and digital services.
 ThreeFold Cloud’s Customers will be able to pay using fiat (e.g. credit card) and digital currencies.

 Products and Services include: